langchain-ai/langgraph/docs/docs/deploy/deployment/managed.md

 To deploy your application, you should do the following:

-1. Select your github username or organization from the selector
+1. Select your GitHub username or organization from the selector
 2. Search for your repo to deploy in the search bar and select it
 3. Choose any name
 4. In the `LangGraph API config file` field, enter the path to your `langgraph.json` file (if left blank langsmith will automatically search for it on deployment)